imEnjayy/imEnjayy.github.io-wheel/README.md

             });
         }

-        // Function to spin the wheel with slower animation for suspense function spinWheel() {
+        // Function to spin the wheel with a slow-down effect towards the end function spinWheel() {
             if (spinning) return;  // Prevent multiple spins at once